VISIT OUR GOOGLE MY BUSINESS SITE

 Thursday, March 27, 2025

-SBA DOES NOT ALLOW EIDL LOANS TO BE COMPROMISED THREW AN OFFER IN COMPROMISE
+SBA DOES ALLOW EIDL LOANS TO BE COMPROMISED THROUGH AN OFFER IN COMPROMISE

-SBA DOES NOT ALLOW EIDL LOANS TO BE COMPROMISED THREW AN OFFER IN COMPROMISE
+SBA DOES ALLOW EIDL LOANS TO BE COMPROMISED THREW AN OFFER IN COMPROMISE

 Many clients have contacted our law firm seeking assistance in settling their outstanding SBA EIDL loans through an offer in compromise (OIC).

-Unfortunately, the SBA's current position is that they do not allow EIDL loans to be settled through an OIC.
-While the OIC program is available for other types of SBA loans, EIDLs remain excluded from this option.
+The SBA's current position is that they do allow EIDL loans to be settled through an OIC on a case-by-case basis on a loan-by-loan basis.

 The options to settle SBA loans are provided below.